airbytehq/airbyte/airbyte-ci/connectors/pipelines/README.md

 #### Python registry publishing

 If `remoteRegistries.pypi.enabled` in the connector metadata is set to `true`, the connector will be published to the python registry.
-To do so, the `PYTHON_REGISTRY_TOKEN` and `PYTHON_REGISTRY_URL` env vars are used to authenticate with the registry and publish the connector.
+To do so, the `--python-registry-token` and `--python-registry-url` options are used to authenticate with the registry and publish the connector.
 If the current version of the connector is already published to the registry, the publish will be skipped.

 On a pre-release, the connector will be published as a `.dev<N>` version.